-Leader Lexi Thompson hit with 4-stroke penalty day later at ANA Inspiration
+'Is this a joke?'
+Leader Lexi Thompson hit with day-old penalty at ANA Inspiration

 RANCHO MIRAGE, Calif. – A stunned Lexi Thompson received a four-stroke penalty walking off the 12th green Sunday at the ANA Inspiration.
 LPGA officials received an email from a viewer about a possible rules infraction during the third round when Thompson was on the seventh hole of Round 4.

+Thompson lost the tournament on the first sudden-death hole to Soyeon Ryu.

-Officials deliberated for two hours before informing Thompson that she had violated Rule 20-3 when she replaced her ball an inch away from its original position on a 1-foot putt on the 17th hole Saturday.
+Officials deliberated for two hours before informing Thompson that she had replaced her ball an inch away from its original position on a 1-foot putt on the 17th hole Saturday.
 She received two strokes for that violation plus two more for signing an incorrect scorecard.
 Her third-round 67 was changed to a 71.

-“Oh my God,” said Thompson.
+“Oh my God,” Thompson said, walking to the tee.
 “This is ridiculous.”

 LPGA rules official Sue Witters later said she was 100-percent certain that Thompson did not do it intentionally.